siew26/healthcare/README.md

 1. **Patient distribution** — Which hospitals have the highest admission volumes?
 How are patients distributed by age group and gender?
 2. **Medical conditions** — What are the most common diagnoses?
 How does condition prevalence vary across hospitals?
 3. **Admission patterns** — What is the breakdown of Emergency vs. Elective vs. Urgent admissions?
 Are there seasonal trends?
-4. **Length of stay** — Which conditions or admission types lead to the longest stays?
-5. **Billing & financial** — What is the average billing amount by condition, hospital, or insurance provider?
+4. **Billing & financial** — What is the average billing amount by condition and hospital?
 Which conditions are the most expensive to treat?
-6. **Test results** — What proportion of admissions result in abnormal test results, and does this vary by condition or hospital?

 ---